cskr/pubsub/README.md

     go get github.com/cskr/pubsub

-This repository is a go module and contains tagged releases.
-Please pin a version for production use.

 Use of this module is governed by a BSD-style license that can be found in the [LICENSE](LICENSE) file.